sparcs-kaist/new-ara-api/README.md

 Two buckets are used - one for storing static files, one for media files that users upload.
 Go to django-s3-storage documentation for required permissions.

+Also, you can find `docker-compser.yml` in `sparcs-newara` AWS S3 bucket.

 ### Authentication

 * SPARCS SSO v2 API